kashav/fsql/README.md

   - [x] Introduce new attributes to select from (creation/modification time, file mode, _basically whatever else [`os.FileInfo`](https://golang.org/pkg/os/#FileInfo) supports_).
   - [x] **Bug**: Space-separated queries.
 Currently something like `"...
 WHERE time > May 1 ..."` is broken since we're splitting conditionals by space.
 Fix by allowing single quotes and backticks in query strings, so something like `"...
 WHERE time > 'May 1' ..."` works and evaluates the conditional to have value of `"May 1"`.
   - [x] Add `NOT` operator for negating conditionals.
+  - [x] Add support for querying and selecting using other size units (only supports bytes right now, add functionality for KB, MB, and GB as well).

 ### Inspirations